popgendad/libpbwt/README.md

 The positional Burrows-Wheeler transform is an efficient method for haplotype storage and matching ([Durbin 2014](https://www.ncbi.nlm.nih.gov/pubmed/24413527)).
 The `libpbwt` library introduces a new file format for storing pbwt data, which is described below in the [pbwt file format](https://gitlab.com/evolgen/libpbwt#pbwt-file-format) subsection below.

+The [`pbwtmaster`](https://gitlab.com/evolgen/pbwtmaster) program is a front-end utility that uses a large proportion of the functionality provided in the `libpbwt` library.

 ## Installation

 A Makefile is provided with the `libpbwt` package.
 There are three dependencies outside of the standard C library, including